Jahia/chartjs-CKEditor-plugin/readme.md

 # chart.js CKEditor plugin

-This plugin is adding the possibility to create chart form CKEditor in Digital Factory, it's based on [chart.js](http://www.chartjs.org) library.
+This plugin is adding the possibility to create chart from CKEditor in Digital Factory, it's based on [chart.js](http://www.chartjs.org) library.

 ### INSTALLATION